 The Grade 1 listed building, derelict for over a decade, has been given a new lease of life after being bought by Armagh native Mick Boyle and his wife Robin, for £1.2 million in 2013.

 The Castle will create 85 new jobs for the local area from part-time to full-time staff under the management of the new General Manager, Jason Foody.

 Over the last two years, 90 local contractors - from design right through to construction and landscaping - have been employed to complete extensive renovations with painstaking care, ensuring the 19th century building has been restored to its former glory.

-Killeavy Castle is now a 45-bed boutique hotel, boasting four bedrooms with reception areas, a cellar bar and private dining room.
-Behind the Castle there is a permanent marquee for weddings, retreats, conferences and corporate events.
+Killeavy Castle is now a 45-bed boutique hotel, boasting four bedrooms with reception areas, a cellar bar and a private dining room.
+Behind the Castle, there is a permanent marquee for weddings, retreats, conferences and corporate events.

 Stepped in rich history, an unground tunnel once used as a servant’s passageway now links the castle to the newly built spa hotel - formerly a coach house, mill and farm buildings and a Grade 2 listed building.